 Entrance

 Non-selective academically, and with every intention of remaining so – ‘It’s one of our great strengths.’
-Instead, the school looks for potential, and a willingness to fit in to the school environment and contribute to its ethos: ‘Pray together, s
+Instead, the school looks for potential, and a willingness to fit in to the school environment and contribute to its ethos: ‘Pray together, stay

 - Open days